 Is HVAC a Hard Career?

-While HVAC often requires physical exertion, it can also be very rewarding.
+While HVAC can be physically demanding, it can also be very rewarding.
 As a technician you’ll need to be able to:

-- Work in unpleasant settings, like tight or dirty spaces.
+- Work in awkward settings, such as tight or messy spaces.

 - Work in inclement weather since HVAC equipment is generally found outdoors.

-- Work evenings, weekends and overtime around peak demand.
+- Work evenings, weekends and overtime throughout peak demand.

 A common misconception about learning HVAC is that it’s a blue-collar career.
 In reality, you need an extensive skill set, specialized education and periodic recertification.